 Also, it is worth noting that the excesses the Dark Eldar practice are what caused Slaanesh to be born in the first place.

-Malcanthet, the Dungeons And Dragons Succubus Queen enjoys seducing and corrupting both males and females.
+Malcanthet, the Dungeons & Dragons Succubus Queen enjoys seducing and corrupting both males and females.
 Why is she this trope instead of Depraved Bisexual?
 Well, it's not just male and female humanoids.

 This trope can apply to shapeshifting monsters in general.
 When both gender and species are optional, your tastes can be very flexible indeed.
 In particular, the Half-Dragon, Half-Fiend, and Half-Celestial templates can be applied to anything (which is alive and has a body).
 Even oozes.
 Some dragon (presumably one with acid immunity) saw a Black Pudding and thought "Awww, yeah."